OCA/account-invoicing/account_invoice_discount_display_amount/readme/CONFIGURE.rst

 To configure this module, you need to:

 #.
-No configuration intructions needed.
+No configuration instructions needed.